 - Optimize your LinkedIn profile.
 Optimize for the job you want and the one you have.

 - Update your resume.
-Having a resume that speaks to your value is even more important at the executive level because opportunities are fewer and farther in-between and you cannot afford to not be prepared.
+Having a resume that speaks to your value is even more important at the executive level because opportunities are fewer and further in-between, and you cannot afford to not be prepared.

 No Replies to "Why December is the Biggest Month for Your Career"